 Source Organization Comment WMPO Staff Recommendation/Resolution Rachel McIntyre WMPO Correct minor formatting, typographical, and grammatical errors.
 Ensure consistency with acronym use (define once per chapter/appendix, then use acronym) Resolution: Make suggested changes.
 Rachel McIntyre WMPO Correct minor formatting, typographical, and grammatical errors.
 Ensure consistency with acronym use (define once per chapter/appendix, then use acronym) Resolution: Make suggested changes.
-Rachel McIntyre WMPO Correct minor formatting, typographical, and grammatical errors.
+Rachel McIntyre MPO Correct minor formatting, typographical, and grammatical errors.
 Ensure consistency with acronym use (define once per chapter/appendix, then use acronym) Resolution: Make suggested changes.
-Ken Sahl Citizen (Wilmington) live in the Del Web Riverlights neighborhood, which is located on River Road between Independence Boulevard and Lorraine Drive.
+Xen Sah (Wilmington) I live in the Del Web Riverlights neighborhood, which is located on River Road between Independence Boulevard and Lorraine Drive.
 In the past two years, we have seen the following development taking place within a one-mile radius of our house: 1) River Lights2300 homes, mixed use restaurants/retail.
-This project is ongoing and has already created a noticeable increase in traffic turning from River Road and Carolina Beach Blvd.
-2) Indy WestHigh density apartment homes along the northwest side of Independence Blvd. between River Road and Carolina Beach Road.
+This project is ongoing and has already created a noticeable increase in traffic turning from River Road and Carolina Beach Bivd.
+2) Indy West-High density apartment homes along the northwest side of Independence Blvd. between River Road and Carolina Beach Road.
 3) The Woodlands at Echo Farms-High density town homes along the southeast side of Independence Blvd. between River Road and Carolina Beach Rd. within the confines of the old Echo Farms golf course.
 This project is ongoing.
-4) Echo Farms Blvd. extension30-40 single-family homes on the northwest side of Independence Blvd. between River Road and Carolina Beach Rd.
-The traffic along this section of road has already become significantly more challenging during rush hour periods, and two of these projects (River Lights and The Woodlands) are not remotely near completion, which would indicate that thousands more residents and their cars have yet to inhabit this area.
+4) Echo Farms Blvd. extension30-40 Single- family homes on the northwest side of Independence Blvd. between River Road and Carolina Beach Rd. within the confines of the old Echo Farms golf course.
+This project is ongoing.
+4) Echo Farms Blvd. extension30-40 Single- family homes on the northwest side of Independence Blvd. between River Road and Carolina Beach Rd.
+The traffic along this section of road has already become significantly more challenging during rush hour periods, and two of these projects (River Lights and The Woodlands) are not residents and their cars have yet to inhabit this area.
 It has become commonplace for it to take me 3-4 light cycles to get through Carolina Beach Rd. in the morning rush hour.
-It has also taken me 3-5 minutes to leave my neighborhood in the other direction and make a right or left turn onto River Road, as making this turn is inhibited by the traffic travelling in both directions along River Road.
-After looking over the 2045 MTP, it also appears that the long-term plan is to bring the Cape Fear Crossing from Brunswick County directly into this section of Independence Blvd.
-Granted, this project is 25 years out, but the MTP does not suggest any plans to make any other accommodations for the increase in traffic along this section of road during the same time period.
-My suggestions are these suggestions and the work you do in planning for the future of Wil The widening of Independence Blvd between River Road and US 421/Carolina Beach Road is recommended for inclusion in the draft roadway fiscally constrained project list.
+It has also taken me 3-5 minutes to leave my neighborhood in the other direction and make a right or left turn on to River Road, as making this turn is inhibited by the traffic travelling in both directions along River Road.
+After looking over the 2045 MTP, it also appears that the long-turn pinning over the 2045 MTP, it also appears that the long-turn pinning tor the increase in traffic along this section of road during the same time period.
+My suggestions are these wigneston and new River Road and Independence Blvd. to fo The widening of Independence Blvd between River Road and US 421/Carolina Beach Road is recommended for inclusion in the draft roadway fiscally constrained project list.
 Project funding will still need to be identified for these projects.
 Resolution: No changes are recommended.